Grieg Sheet Music

 He was responsible for putting Norway firmly on the musical map, becoming the founder of the Norwegian Nationalist School of Music.
 Over time he merged traditional Norwegian melodies and harmonies into his own compositions.

 Today he is Norway’s most celebrated human icon, likened to the status of George Washington in the USA.
-He is best known for his Piano Concerto in A Minor.

 He was proficient at the piano from an early age due to his mother’s teaching.
 Greig used the piano as an escape from the people who tormented him at school.